When marriage becomes unbearable: Restraining order and preliminary injunction for alimony prior to divorce in the Czech Republic

 Immediate restraining order issued by a police officer on spot

 Act No. 273/2008 Coll., on Police of the Czech Republic, art.
-44 gives every policeman the authority to issue immediate restraining order in case that established facts, especially previous attacks, give reason to expect that a person may commit dangerous attack against life, health of freedom or especially serious attack against human dignity.
+44 gives every police officer the authority to issue immediate restraining order in case that established facts, especially previous attacks, give reason to expect that a person may commit “dangerous attack against life, health of freedom or especially serious attack against human dignity“.
 An officer may issue a restraining order also in absence of the person obliged by it.
+A person against which a restraining order was issued must:

-• immediately leave premises determined by the police officer in the restraining order (typically home and its surroundings) and refrain from reentering them
+- immediately leave premises determined by the police officer in the restraining order (typically home and its surroundings) and refrain from reentering them

-• refrain from contacting the threatened person
+- refrain from contacting the threatened person

-• surrender all keys to home to the police officer.
+- surrender all keys to home to the police officer.

 While leaving, the person has right to take objects of personal or professional use and may file a protest against the restraining order.
 A protest will then be forwarded to Regional Police HQ for review of the grounds of restraining order.

-Police restraining order is valid for a period of 10 days which may not be shortened even by request of a threatened person.
+Police restraining order is valid for a period of 14 days.
+This period may not be shortened even by request of a threatened person.
 Breaching of restraining order is a crime punishable by up to two years of imprisonment.
 Repeated breach of restraining order may lead also to pre-trial detention (immediate jailing).
+In case that the threatened person files a request for injunctive restraining order with appropriate court, the previously issued police restraining order remains in force until court makes a decision on the request (i.e. beyond the limit of 14 days).

 Notwithstanding whether there was immediate restraining order issued by police, a threatened person may seek preliminary injunctive restraining order to be issued by the appropriate court.
-Court must make decision within 48 hours.
-If granted, restraining order is valid immediately for a period of one month.
-The person against whom the restraining order was issued may file appeal, however that doesn’t affect execution of the order.
-The decision on appeal must be made within 21 days at the latest.
+Court must make decision within 48 hours of filing

-Restraining order issued by the court is valid for a period of one month.
-If there was also police restraining order, the period will be one month + number of days left on the police restraining order.
 A threatened person may file for extension of the restraining order before the original one expired.
 A court must make decision on extension within two months and the original one remains valid until such a decision is rendered.
 While deciding on extension, the court will take into account not only question of whether the threatened person is still in danger, but also ownership or similar (tenancy) rights to the common dwelling and existence of other ongoing court cases between the parties (e.g. divorce proceedings).

 Expat marriages often include disparity in income between partners.
 Often whole family moves to a foreign country to follow job opportunity of a spouse, while the other spouse is left with meagre chances of meaningful employment.
 Or they may outright decide on traditional model of one working spouse and the other taking care of home and family.